Home Repair Coordinator

 - Able to provide quality customer service and work with a diversity of clients.

-- Able to evaluate site conditions and activity participate in the development of alternative project concepts.
+- Able to evaluate site conditions and actively participate in the development of alternative project concepts.

 - Able to negotiate and manage agreements and contracts.